Import Regulations - France

 Hazardous Products

-Hazardous or undesirable products: Authorization may be required to import domestic or industrial wastes.
+Authorization may be required to import domestic or industrial wastes.

-"Sensitive" or "dual purpose" products (high technology products): Require an export permit, an import permit and final destination control.
-If in doubt, please visit the Military and Strategic Goods and Technology website.
+Require an export permit, an import permit, and final destination control.
+If in doubt, please consult the export controls for Military and Strategic Goods and Technology.

 General

-Conformity to European standards and "CE" marking: Products governed by these regulations must adhere to certain European standards at the point when they are imported.
+Products governed by these regulations must adhere to certain European standards at the point when they are imported.
 The "CE" sign of compliance must be on the product, either when the product is imported or when it is sold.
 Since the list of products is growing, the following is merely indicative:

 - active implantable medical devices